What Does Unsafe Application State Restoration Actually Mean?

 To figure out whether or not the application supports preservation and restoration, we can take a look at the output from class-dump-z.

 We can see within the Application’s Delegate the method ‘application:willEncodeRestorableStateWithCoder:‘ – this is used to encode the state information for the targeted object.
-You can also see the corresponding method for decoding – ‘application didDecodeRestorableStateWithCoder:‘ – which is called when the application is finishing its restoration of the decoded objects.
+You can also see the corresponding method for decoding – ‘application didDecodeRestorableStateWithCoder:‘ – which is called when the application finishes its restoration of the decoded objects.

 The problem is rooted purely in context, meaning it is all based off what the application’s overall business impact will be (i.e. Healthcare).
 The biggest recommendation I have so far is there really isn’t a good reason to mark view objects for preservation that exist in a post-authenticated world.
 Even if it is solely meant to provide a better user experience, it still is inherently dangerous.